zulyu/HW3/README.md

 ***
 ## Questions

 1).
-How did Python’s design philosophy contribute to its adoption in data science and analytics, especially compared to other programming languages?
+How did Python’s design philosophy contribute to its adoption in data science and analytics, especially compared to other programming languages? <br>
-2) What were the initial challenges Python faced in its development, and how did introducing libraries like NumPy address these challenges?
+2) What were the initial challenges Python faced in its development, and how did introducing libraries like NumPy address these challenges? <br>
-3) How did the introduction of libraries like NumPy specifically enhance Python's capabilities in data analysis compared to other programming languages?
+3) How did the introduction of libraries like NumPy specifically enhance Python's capabilities in data analysis compared to other programming languages? <br>
-4) What were the specific features of NumPy that made it particularly well-suited for numerical computations, and how did it integrate with Python’s existing ecosystem?
+4) What were the specific features of NumPy that made it particularly well-suited for numerical computations, and how did it integrate with Python’s existing ecosystem? <br>
-5) What role did the Python Package Index (PyPI) play in the growth of Python’s library ecosystem, and how did it influence the adoption of libraries like NumPy?
+5) What role did the Python Package Index (PyPI) play in the growth of Python’s library ecosystem, and how did it influence the adoption of libraries like NumPy? <br>

 ***
 ## Conversation